HPC-certification-forum/www/data/processes.md

   * There exists a current “working/development” version, which is the main branch in GitHub that is also editable using in the Wiki.
   * Each released version is tagged with the respective version tag.

-  We aim to not have more than one skill tree release per year: either announced at the Supercomputing conference or the ISC HPC conference.
+  We aim to not have more than one major release of the competence standard per year: either announced at the Supercomputing conference or the ISC HPC conference.
   * Rationale: At these conferences we typically organize BoFs and we can announce the changes during the conferences.

 #### Integration of changes

-  Decision making about changes to make and acceptance are as follows:
+  Change requests are handled depending on the [severity of the change](/processes/#cs-versions):
   * S0: any HPCCF member can perform these changes and they are automatically accepted
   * S1, S2, T0, T2: the respective topic curator
   * T1: topic curator as long as the skill remains inside the topic